Apple AirPods Pro 2 with iPhone

-Update, 03/07/2023: We’ve reviewed our recommendations and are confident these are still the best earbuds you can buy for the iPhone and iPad.
+We've reviewed our recommendations and updated our selection for the best noise-cancelling earbuds you can buy for the iPhone and iPad.

 How to Buy Earbuds for Your iPhone or iPad in 2023

-Wireless earbuds have taken over in the years following Apple’s decision to omit a headphone jack on the iPhone 7.
-We’ve not only had several revisions of AirPods and a flood of affordable, third-party wireless earphones, many of which parrot the AirPods design.
+Wireless earbuds have taken over in the years following Apple's decision to omit a headphone jack on the iPhone 7.
+We've not only had several revisions of AirPods but also a flood of affordable, third-party wireless earphones, many of which parrot the AirPods design.

 The truth is, AirPods will always deliver a superior user experience to non-Apple branded headphones when paired with an Apple device.
 The same is true for Beats, which Apple purchased in 2014.
 These earbuds pair effortlessly with your iPhone or iPad and can be used across devices seamlessly.
 You can also locate them using Find My if they go missing.

 Features like active noise cancellation, where ambient sounds are stripped out of the mix using microphones and software, are now much more commonplace and available on third-party earbuds.
-Many earbud models also support wireless charging and some can take advantage of fast charging to quickly provide an hour of listening from only a few minutes’ charge.
+Many earbud models also support wireless charging, and some can take advantage of fast charging to quickly provide an hour of listening from a charge of only a few minutes.

 For that reason, wired headphones still provide the best listening experience for audiophiles or anyone interested in streaming lossless music.